Wade MacLauchlan: Premier of Prince Edward Island

 MacLauchlan's Liberals trailed in the polls going in to the 2019 provincial election.
-The environment was uncertain with the recent selection of Dennis King as Progressive Conservative leader in February 2019 and the suspension of campaigning during the final weekend as a result of the tragic death of Green party candidate Josh Underhay.
-The theme of the MacLauchlan Liberals' platform was, "PEI is Working; Let's Keep Working."
-With slightly less than normal voter turnout for PEI at under 80%, the election resulted in PEI's first minority government in more than a century.
+The election resulted in PEI's first minority government in more than a century.
 The Progressive Conservatives captured 12 seats (later 13, with the results of the deferred election) and 37% of the vote, the Greens 8 seats and 31%, and the Liberals 6 seats and 30%.
 MacLauchlan lost by 104 votes in his district of Stanhope-Marshfield and announced two days later that he would step down as Liberal party leader upon selection of an interim leader.